1. Status: The Quarterfinals

-has started and shall end on January 19.
+have started and shall end on April 12 at the latest.

 2. Format: This will be a 7 round Swiss Elimination tournament.
 After 4 rounds of Swiss play the 8 players with